shawnsandy/backstory/README.md

 - Once installed you can view and create articles by visiting `yourapp.com/stories`
 - Click the create new story button
-- Add some categories hit `add categories` button and add a coupe categories before you continue.
+- Before you create your story add some categories-- hit `add categories` button and add a coupe categories before you continue.
 - Now go ahead got ahead and create your story

 ## Change log